 This study has been presented at multiple Australian and International scientific meetings.
-This study was presented as an oral presentation at the 2015 Cardiac Society of Australia and New Zealand Annual Scientific Meeting in Melbourne and the 2016 Heart Rhythm Society Scientific Session in San Francisco, USA.
-It will also be presented at the upcoming 2016 Asia Pacific Heart Rhythm Society Scientific Session in Seoul, South Korea.
+This study was presented as an oral presentation at the 2015 Cardiac Society of Australia and New Zealand Annual Scientific Meeting in Melbourne and the 2016 Heart Rhythm Society Scientific Session in San Francisco, USA and the 2016 Asia Pacific Heart Rhythm Society Scientific Session in Seoul, South Korea.